vifon/tmsu.el/README.md

 (require 'ol-tmsu)
 ```

-### Bulk operations (or the lack of them)
+### Bulk operations

-Tagging many files at the same time is deliberately not supported.

-`dired-do-shell-command` (bound to <kbd>!</kbd> by default) can
-already run a command like `tmsu tag ? year=2000 genre=comedy` on the
+`tmsu-dired-tags-add` and `tmsu-dired-tags-remove` can be used to edit
+tags of multiple files at a time.
+For convenience, the completion of
+`tmsu-dired-tags-remove` offers the sum of tags of all the
 marked files.
-Wrapping such command would be possible but not
-necessarily substantially beneficial.
-Specifically there is no
-meaningful concept of the "current tags" for multiple files with
-possibly different tags, so the UI used for the single files cannot
-be reused.

 INSTALLATION
 ------------